-Chelsea and Man City await next European opponents
+English quartet await next European opponents

 Chelsea and Manchester City are among the teams left in the Champions League with the quarter-finals draw on Friday.

-But Tottenham were eliminated by AC Milan in the last 16 and Liverpool lost 5-2 in their first leg to Real Madrid.
+But Tottenham were eliminated by AC Milan in the last 16 and Liverpool lost 6-2 on aggregate to Real Madrid.

-Arsenal and Manchester United are still in the Europa League, while West Ham are well placed to make the last eight of the Europa Conference League.
+Manchester United are still in the Europa League but Arsenal are out, while West Ham made the last eight of the Europa Conference League.

 The draws for the semi-finals of all three tournaments will also take place on Friday in Nyon, Switzerland.